OpenApollo/OpenApolloV2/README.md

   A smaller, more compact PCB
   Faster control and sensor feedback loops
-  Easier expansion for optional external sensors and peripheral control Better separation between low-level real-time control and high-level mission software
+  Easier expansion for optional external sensors and peripheral control Better separation between low-level real-time control and high-level mission software.